wayuto/Gos/README.md

   repl                - Gos REPL
   run         <file>  - Run a Gos source file by bytecode
   compile     <file>  - Compile a Gos source file
+  interpret   <file>  - Run a Gos source file by ast-walker
   ast         <file>  - Show the AST of a Gos source file
   preprocess  <file>  - Show the proprecessed Gos source file dis         <file>  - Show the bytecode of a Gos source file